 What the Water Quality Committee is Doing Now

-Don’t drain water – from a pool or hot water heater – into the street!
-It contains chlorine and goes into the storm drain and right into Sligo Creek.
+Don’t drain water from a pool or hot water heater into the street!

-Pool water, wash water, tap water, hot or cold, contains chemicals – chlorine and other compounds – that kill wildlife such as fish, salamanders, frogs, and other aquatic life, as well as plants and beneficial bacteria.
+Pool water, wash water, tap water, hot or cold, contains chemicals – chlorine and other compounds – that kill wildlife such as fish, salamanders, frogs, and other aquatics, as well as plants and beneficial bacteria.
 Keep it out of the storm drain.

 Instead, insist that your plumber drain your hot water heater into a utility sink or basement drain that goes into the sewer system, where it is treated before being released.